toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

 6. Give your website name.
 The website title will be changed according to the route you are clicking.
 Suppose your website name is PHero.
-Then, on the **‘about’** route, your website title will be **‘PHero | About us’**.
+Then, on the **‘about’** route, your website title will be **‘PHero | About us’**.✅✅✅

 7. Make the component name, folder structure, and route name meaningful.
-If needed, add comments.
+If needed, add comments. ✅✅✅

 <br/>